 We also love good food, and we get inspired by the flavors we discover in cuisines from around the country and international flavors from around the world.
 This notion has led to the creation of all of our pickle offerings, and most notably, those found in The Passport Series.

 We believe that food has the ability to transport us, taking us on a journey around the globe.
 In 2020, we launched The Passport Series - a series consisting of four extremely limited annual pickle releases, which explores distinctive flavors from cuisines around the world.
-With the conception of The Passport Series, our pickles with international flavors, Thai Chile Ginger and Spicy Caribbean, transitioned from full-time products to limited releases that we only make once per year.
+With the conception of The Passport Series, our pickles with international flavors, Thai Chile Ginger and Spicy Caribbeans, transitioned from full-time products to limited releases that we only make once per year.
 We also added two new global-inspired pickle flavors: Ethiopian Berbere Spice and Vindaloo Curry.
 For all of The Passport Series releases, we make one batch that yields extremely limited quantities, and when it is sold out, we do not make it again until the following year.
 Each flavor is available once per quarter per year.

 The Passport Series' recipes are centered around international flavors, rather than traditional dill pickle flavor profiles.
 When it came time to develop new pickle flavors for this series, an Ethiopian-inspired pickle seemed like an obvious choice to us.
 After all, Ethiopian food has always held a special place in our hearts.